-Second I wanted to recommend a website, which you can search for disorders, whilst it doesn’t have a huge range of information on the disorders themselves, it has a category selection system where you can look up books, movies, people with the disorder, and a range of resources about that disorder.
-Its called BehaveNet and I think a fantastic tool for writers.
+Second I wanted to recommend a website, which you can search for disorders, while it doesn’t have a huge range of information on the disorders themselves, it has a category selection system where you can look up books, movies, people with the disorder, and a range of resources about that disorder.
+It’s called BehaveNet and I think a fantastic tool for writers.

-You can find out more about Schizophrenia, including an extremely useful in-depth guide to the symptoms I just mentioned but also a wealth of information on behaviours, causes and effects and a variety of other information on help guide.
-Interestingly Schizophrenia is not as rare as you would think, with up to 1 in 100 adults suffering with Schizophrenic symptoms.
-Some early warning signs which would be useful to factor into a characters behaviour include:
+You can find out more about Schizophrenia, including an extremely useful in-depth guide to the symptoms I just mentioned but also a wealth of information on behaviors, causes and effects and a variety of other information on help guide.
+Interestingly Schizophrenia is not as rare as you would think, with up to 1 in 100 adults suffering from Schizophrenic symptoms.
+Some early warning signs which would be useful to factor in a character’s behavior include:

 - Social withdrawal